built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-home.md

 All of the home specific configuration options are stored in `homeProvider`

-As with the other workspace components you can set the `id`, `title` and `icon` used when the platform launches the dock e.g.
+As with the other workspace components you can set the `id`, `title` and `icon` used when the platform launches home e.g.

 ```json
 "homeProvider": {